opf/openproject/docs/user-guide/work-packages/baseline-comparison/README.md

 # Baseline comparison

-Baseline is a powerful tool that allows you to view changes to work package table within a given period.
+Baseline is a powerful feature that allows you to view changes to work package table within a given period.
 This can be a saved view or a new filter query.
 Project managers can use baseline to get a quick overview of what has changed over time, making it easier to report on project progress and status.

 ![Work package table list with Baseline enabled](13-0_Baseline_overview.png)